 Chicago research in applied microeconomics has made important contributions to understanding problems in industrial organization, informational economics, human capital and other aspects of labor economics, agricultural economics and economic development, law and economics, including the Coase theorem, the economics of slavery, choice under uncertainty, and many other important issues.

-Current research is analyzing returns to education, crime, use of illegal drugs, the value of life, and investments in health, marriage and divorce, including the effects on labor markets, demand for insurance, the structure of industries, and many other topics.
+Current research is analyzing environmental and energy economics, returns to education, crime, use of illegal drugs, the value of life, and investments in health, marriage and divorce, including the effects on labor markets, demand for insurance, the structure of industries, and many other topics.
 Much of this research is built around workshops that have heavy student and faculty participation.
 These workshops, as well as the whole program, treat economics as a powerful analytical tool for understanding real world economies.
 Students at Chicago learn the power and scope of economic analysis, and this understanding is clearly manifested in the nature and quality of their dissertations.

 Faculty working in Applied Microeconomics:

 James J. Heckman

 Allen R. Sanderson